mlteam-ai/mlteam-python-training/README.md

 ## Prerequisites
 1. Pyhton: You need to install [Python](https://www.python.org/downloads/) to your operating system.
 This project is tested in Python 3.12.1.
     * Remember to add Python to your PATH.
 In mac, you can do so by running 'Update Shell Profile.command' in your Python folder.
-    * You can check if the installation is succesfulcby running `python3 --version` command in your terminal/shell.
+    * You can check if the installation is succesful by running `python3 --version` command in your terminal/shell.
 2. You will need an editor to run the notebooks.
     * You can install [VS Code](https://code.visualstudio.com/Download).
     * Once VS Code is installed, you will also need to install [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python)